amanzoni1/amanzoni1/README.md

 ## Hey there 👋

-I love diving into data, exploring new technologies, and coding up creative solutions.
-Right now, I’m focused on learning and building projects with machine learning.
+I'm passionate about machine learning, artificial intelligence, and exploring innovative technologies.
+I love diving into data, crafting creative coding solutions, and continuously learning.
+Always curious to tackle new challenges in the tech world!

 ###